JuanManuelPacheco/Stars_Collisions/README.md

 * **Python:** This folder contains all the .py files generated in the development of this project. *Menc_Munb.py* computes the mass profiles for all the snapshots, *L_evo.py* calculates the radial, tangential and vertical velocity of each simulation, and *Main.py* module performs all these calculations on one shot.

-* **Mass_unbound:** This jupyter notebook was generated as the first part of the report needed in the presentation of this project.
-It contains all the explanations and documentation on the functions and procedures needed to achieve the first objective.
+* **Stars_collisions:** This jupyter notebook was generated as the report needed in the presentation of this project.
+It contains all the explanations and documentation on the functions and procedures needed to achieve the main objectives.

-* **Angular_momentum:** This jupyter notebook was generated as the second part of the report.
-It contains all the explanations and documentation on the functions and procedures needed to achieve the second objective.